 There once was a place called WALL CRAWLERS next to Jessica’s restaurant.
 It was used by the boy scouts during their activities.
 It had this huge, indoor climbing wall that the boy scouts could go on.
 Dad and my older brother Jacob have been to it 5 or 6 times.
 Mom and I have been in it only once.
 Google Maps showed photos of it in October 2007 and again in September 2009.

 Those street views show it back then-open and operating.
 But in 2010, since no one wanted to be the leader anyone, boy scouts ended.
 The guy who owned the place even moved back to Colorado.
 So WALL CRAWLERS was closed and the site has been part of Jessica’s the past 5 years or so.
 Down below is the new Jessica’s part viewed from October of 2012.

 And plus, since boy scouts has now ended, I don’t go in their church anymore.
 It has this little play area with all these little preschooler toys.
 I went to this area every time we went there.
-How I miss playing in there.
+I have some nice memories of playing in there.

 Speaking of churches, there was this church the university called the CALVARY LUTHERAN CHURCH.
 Down below is a street view of it from October 2007.